AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/personalization/sample-modules.md

 ---
 title: Sample ContextHub UI Module Types
-seo-title: Sample ContextHub UI Module Types
 description: ContextHub provides several sample UI modules that you can use in your solutions
-seo-description: ContextHub provides several sample UI modules that you can use in your solutions
-contentOwner: User
-products: SG_EXPERIENCEMANAGER/6.5/SITES
-topic-tags: personalization
-content-type: reference
 ---

 # Sample ContextHub UI Module Types {#sample-contexthub-ui-module-types}